Last Updated: Thursday May 4th, 2023

 The Ivan Allen College utilizes the Georgia Tech Mercury (Hg) News and Events system, but we have our own modules for interacting with it.
 If you are building a Drupal or WordPress site and want to include Mercury news and/or events feeds, please contact the IAC web developer for more information.

-The Ivan Allen College runs its own in-house analytics system using the open-source Piwik software.
-If analytics are requested for the website you are building, please contact the IAC web developer for details on how to set up a Piwik analytics embed on your site.
+The Ivan Allen College runs its own in-house analytics system using the open-source Matomo (formerly Piwik) software.
+If analytics are requested for the website you are building, please contact the IAC web developer for details on how to set up a Matomo analytics embed on your site.

 We are enabling Google Analytics on websites on a limited basis to support the increased efforts on campus for better search engine optimization.
-Currently we are testing this on select school websites, but expect to eventually expand support to other Ivan Allen College units.
+Currently we have onboarded all of the school websites, and can support other Ivan Allen College units.
 Please do not set up your own personal Google account for collecting unit website analytics!
-If you are interested in using Google Analytics, please contact the IAC web developer to see when your unit can be onboarded to our central management system.
+If you are interested in using Google Analytics, please contact the IAC web developer to have your unit onboarded to our central management system.

 Please see the separate Data and Money Collection page for full details on policy requirements that must be followed when collecting personal information and/or money via online forms and services.

 Institute Communications has published a required policy for Georgia Tech websites.
-The branding requirements are actively being reworked, but the current policy can be found on the Communications website.
+The current branding policy can be found on the Communications website.

 The following are some important key points derived from the official policy.
 It is not a substitute for the official policy, which you should read carefully before starting any new web development project.